devoftheweb/memstore-eng/README.md

 ## Assumptions 📚

+In a production environment, we would have authentication, authorization, persistence, concurrency control, locking, multi-client, and other important features.

+The assumptions made are:

 - **Single Machine Deployment**:
   - Implementation does not include authentication, encryption, or other security measures that would be necessary for a public-facing server.
 - **In-Memory Storage**: